Bombing of Würzburg in World War II: Operation on March 16, 1945

 The decision to bomb the town was made by RAF Bomber Command in High Wycombe, due to favorable weather conditions predicted for the sixteenth of March.
 The target had been relatively undamaged and was on the way to other targets including Nuremberg.
 The half-timber buildings and cramped old city promised the release of a firestorm.
 The author Detlef Siebert wrote that "Some ... like Würzburg or Pforzheim were primarily selected because they were easy for the bombers to find and destroy.
 Because they had a medieval centre, they were expected to be particularly vulnerable to fire attack".

 Commencing the attack would be the No. 5 group, which had also carried out the heaviest raid on Dresden on February 13–14.
 Proportional to its size, the small town of Würzburg experienced an even higher proportion of death and destruction than Dresden.

-Avro Lancaster bombers of No 5 bomber group launched at 17:00 hours and met at a collection point west of London.
+Avro Lancaster bombers of No 5 bomber group took off at 17:00 hours and met at a collection point west of London.
 The formation took a winding route in order to deceive German air defences, passing over the mouth of the Somme, Reims, and the Vosges mountains in order to reach their target.
 They crossed the Rhine at south of Rastatt.
 At around 21:00 225 Lancasters and 11 Mosquitos of the No. 5 group crossed their target from the south.

 On the ground, a low-grade air raid alarm sounded at 19:00 hours, and was raised to a high alarm at 20:00.
 Because of a message from the command centre of the Franconian command in Limburg an der Lahn, the full alarm was given to the Würzburg population at 21:07.